Welcome to today's edition of the Rush 24-7 podcast.

 It's not just Iraq.

-It's it's the uh war on terror.
+It's the war on terror.

 That's what that story is all about.

-And you might be hearing about this in the next, oh, I don't know, tonight, tomorrow, whatever, but I wanted to get you up to speed on it before uh uh before the drive-by media gets hold of this and starts covering it in a way that will be totally unrepresentative of the facts involved.
+And you might be hearing about this in the next, oh, I don't know, tonight, tomorrow, whatever, but I wanted to get you up to speed on it before the drive-by media gets hold of this and starts covering it in a way that will be totally unrepresentative of the facts involved.

-Quick time out, back with more after this.
+Quick timeout, back with more after this.

 My friends, welcome back.

-Some of the finest bumper music known to exist in the free world when they use mine, and the engineer doesn't bring his own records from home.
+Some of the finest bumper music known to exist in the free world when they use mine and the engineer doesn't bring his own records from home.

-800 282-2882, if you uh want to be on the program.
+800-282-2882 if you want to be on the program.

 We call them detainees.

-And we try to create the impression that these were just innocent, life-loving little uh Muslims wandering aimlessly in the deserts of the Middle East, and the big bad United States swept in, swept them out, put them behind bars in horrible conditions.
+And we try to create the impression that these were just innocent, life-loving little Muslims wandering aimlessly in the deserts of the Middle East.

-To not call them terrorist prisoners, to call them detainees, and then to go write never-ending stories on how they are mistreated, they are tortured, they are uh dehumanized.
+All of this is done to create victims out of them, to not call them terrorist prisoners, to call them detainees, and then to go write never-ending stories on how they are mistreated, they are tortured, they are dehumanized.

-All of this is done for the purposes of making them victims of the evil, all too powerful United States.
+All of this is done for the purposes of making them victims of the evil, all-too-powerful United States.

 Now, why?

-Well, one of the reasons is among many is that when you anoint somebody as a victim, and they are a victim of the evil United States or its policies or its culture, what have you, then the liberals are of the opinion, the Democrats are of the opinion that you have made them infallible as critics.
+Well, one of the reasons is, among many, is that when you anoint somebody as a victim and they are a victim of the evil United States or its policies or its culture, what have you, then the liberals are of the opinion, the Democrats are of the opinion, that you have made them infallible as critics.

-Uh, You can't criticize them.
+You can't criticize them.

 They're victims.